christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "With its character largely determined by Jewish elements" -- Encyclopedia Britannica article on the Alexandrian School (1911) https://en.wikisource.org/wiki/1911_Encyclopædia_Britannica/Alexandrian_School\
-(b) Manetho in his book 'Aegyptiaca' wrote that the Hyksos or Habiru
-    were lead by a priest named Osarseph and that Osarseph = Moses.
-    Interestingly, Osarseph also = Ahmose Sipair or Serapis.
-The "Si" symbol in Si-pair, ie. "son of", is really "Ser".
-Also, pharaoh Thutmose who expelled jews to Jerusalem has been proposed as "Moses".
-Was the Serapis Cult invented by the same family of jewish high priests who invented Zoroastrianism as a way of connecting the Egyptian people to them and flattering Thutmose III and then was later retconned for Ptolemy Soter?

 ### Chapter 9: The Origins of Gnosticism